The TPIA is the state statute that provides a framework for public access to government records (including your personnel files)

 When there are no exceptions to disclosure, UT System must release the information

-Document the time and resources expended in gathering responsive materials so that costs can be recovered under TPIA
+Document the time and resources expended in gathering responsive materials and communicate this information to your PICs so costs can be recovered under the TPIA.

 Examples of Recoverable Costs:

-As a government employee, all of your personnel file is subject to TPIA
+As a government employee, all of your personnel file is subject to the TPIA.

-As with other requests, the Attorney General determines whether personal notes or e-mails are "public information" subject to TPIA
+As with other requests, the Attorney General determines whether personal notes or e-mails are "public information" subject to the TPIA.

 You can choose to protect: